 Equality and Diversity

-As part of the Shetland Islands Council, Shetland College UHI is committed to meeting certain objectives in regards to equality and diversity.
-This commitment is outlined in the Joint Equality Statement 2013-2017:
+Shetland UHI is committed to meeting certain objectives in regards to equality and diversity.

-Shetland's Community Planning Partners are committed to fulfilling the three key elements of the general equality duty as defined in the Equality Act 2010 :
+As one of Shetland's Community Planning Partners, we are committed to fulfilling the three key elements of the general equality duty as defined in the Equality Act 2010 :

 - Eliminating discrimination, harassment and victimisation

 - Advancing equality of opportunity between people who share a protected characteristic and those who do not

 - Fostering good relations between people who share a protected characteristic and those who do not

 - disability (including physical impairment, learning disabilities, mental health issues and long-term conditions)